Alberic I of Spoleto: Life

+Early career

 He first appears as a page to Guy III of Spoleto at the Battle on the Trebbia in 889.
 He may have later been the count of Fermo, but whatever the case, he succeeded to Spoleto after murdering Duke Guy IV.

 He was recognised soon by King Berengar I, with whom he fought the Magyars in 899 or 900.

+Roman alliances

 Theophylact, Count of Tusculum, in the Alban Hills southeast of Rome served as palatine iudex (or leader of the militia) for Emperor Louis III.
 He remained in Rome, commanding a group of soldiers after the emperor's return to Provence in 902, and was prominent in the overthrow of Antipope Christopher in January 904.
 Together with Alberic, they secured the succession of Pope Sergius III.
 Under Sergius, Theophylact became both sacri palatii vestararius and magister militum.
 As the first oversaw appointments, and the second supervised the soldiers, Theophylact had effective control of the city.
 Theophylact was married to Theodora.
 They had two daughters: Marozia and Theodora.
 In 909, Marozia married Alberic.
 This alliance with the Tusculani was very advantageous, and he received the title of "patrician of the Romans," patricius Romanorum.

 Although Alberic was a supporter of Pope Sergius, around 906, when the Pope agreed to crown Berengar Holy Roman Emperor, Alberic allied with his neighbour, Adalbert II, margrave of Tuscany.
 Together their combined forces blocked the road, preventing Berengar from reaching Rome.

+Military career

 Alberic was margrave of Camerino, and Duke of Spoleto.
 He was one of the leaders of the Christian League which defeated the Saracens at the Battle of the Garigliano in June 915.
 He led his troops from Spoleto and Camerino with those of Theophylact of Tusculum to join with Pope John X—and his contingent from Latium and Adalbert of Tuscany—and Nicholas Picingli, the strategos of Bari, leading the Byzantine forces and Lombard and Greek princes of the South: Guaimar II of Salerno, Landulf I of Benevento, Atenulf II of Capua, John I and the later Docibilis II of Gaeta, and Gregory IV and the later John II of Naples.
 Even Berengar sent a contingent from the March of Friuli.
 The battle went famously and many a petty prince received titles of great honour.
 Alberic was appointed the "consul of the Romans" in 917.

+Downfall

 He became, however, a tyrant in the Eternal City and people and pope expelled him.
 He was subsequently murdered in Orte between 924 or 926, probably because of his reliance on marauding Hungarians who supported his power.
 The dates of his downfall and death are as uncertain as those of his rise.
 He last appears in a datable document of 917, the Liber largitorius of Farfa Abbey.

+Family

 He had four or five sons by Marozia: